-Chris Dunphy and Cherie Ve Ard from Technomadia are early adopters of Lithium technology.
-They have various applications where they have implemented LiFePO4 because it has helped their nomadic lifestyle.
-One of these applications is a 1999 Bay Liner, where they have added 6 Battle Born Batteries onto their system.
+Chris Dunphy and Cherie Ve Ard from Technomadia are early adopters of LiFePO4 technology.
+They have various applications where they have implemented lithium, as it has helped their nomadic lifestyle.
+One of these applications is a 1999 Bay Liner, where they have added 6 Battle Born batteries onto their system.
 We strive to provide the reliability and power to meet our customers needs.
 Our batteries can help you get out there, stay out there!

 Chris and Cherie met on an Online Prius forum.
 Yes, the hybrid car.
 While searching the Prius group on LiveJournal (a blogging platform they used at the time) after purchasing her second Prius back in 2006, Cherie saw a post from a guy who shared about giving up his Prius to travel full time in a tiny travel trailer.
 She recognized his name from mutual blogging friends and left a comment.

 That initial comment lead to months of casual correspondence, and then eventually meeting in person for a first date later that year.
 “By the end of that epic 27-hour first date, we knew for sure that our life paths were aligned,” Cherie beamed.

 Before embarking on this life journey together, they each found their passion in tech.
 Chris found his passion at a young age and was self-taught.
 After receiving a double degree in Computer Engineering and Computer Science, he headed off to San Francisco to became one of the founding editors of “Boot Magazine” (now called Maximum PC), which lead Chris to work at a range of interesting Silicon Valley companies.
 Cherie, on the other hand, was the proud daughter of an entrepreneurial father who was a software engineer pioneer.
 Her Dad’s interest in tech soon became hers as well.